Arts Award digital moderation

-Once you make a booking the moderation team will be in touch to confirm and outline next steps, please do read all the information in their emails carefully.
-You will need to enrol young people as usual withing three weeks of the date you have booked.
+Once you make a booking, the moderation team will be in touch to confirm and outline next steps; please do read all the information in their emails carefully.
+You will need to enrol young people as usual within three weeks of the date you have booked.

 What do you mean by online moderation?

 All portfolios and adviser assessment report forms must be submitted for moderation in digital format via an online link.
 Don't worry though, this doesn't mean scanning all 200 Bronze scrapbook portfolios you plan to submit!
 Except for very small groups you will only be asked to digitise a sample per adviser and we'll give you 7 working days notice.
 Portfolios can be digitised in any format as long as they are legible, including scans, photos, photocopies, screen shots and URL’s/weblinks to online platforms.

 If you have already been creating your portfolios digitally, you've got an easy job and so for any new projects you may be starting we recommend preparing young people’s work in a digital format to ensure the moderation can go ahead if normal moderation options are not yet available at the time you wish to submit.